PhD - Doctorate degree in English Literature

-First, scroll down on this page to read about the Ph.D. program.
+First, scroll down on this page to read about the Doctoral degree in English literature program.

-Before your application can go to the Bar-Ilan University Graduate Committee, it needs to be approved by the English Department.
+Before your application can go to the Bar-Ilan University Graduate Committee, it needs to be approved by the Department of English Literature and Linguistics.
 Therefore, you must contact us first, before applying through the university's general online system.
+While Doctorate degree in English students can be admitted at any point during the academic year, students wishing to enroll in fall courses should apply to the department no later than July 31st, while students wishing to enroll in spring courses should apply to the department no later than December 31st.

 - Documentation for your previous academic degrees, including transcripts of your grades.